BDC Hamburger Icon

 Open row

 With more than 700,000 franchise owners in the country today, according to Zippia, it’s an exciting time to break into the franchise industry.
-Recently, mobile apps, artificial intelligence and contactless options are trending industries among franchisers, but there’s more to owning and running a franchise than following trends.
+Recently, mobile apps, artificial intelligence and contactless options have been trending industries among franchisers, but there’s more to owning and running a franchise than following trends.

 Franchising can be hard, and cash flow is an important factor in the success of your franchise.
-When deciding on a franchise to purchase, think about how your initial investment will set you and the business up for future success.
-For a lower entrance fee, consider buying one of the least costly franchises.
+When you’re deciding on a franchise to purchase, think about how your initial investment will set you and the business up for future success.
+For a lower entrance fee, consider buying one of the least-costly franchises.

 What are the cheapest franchises to buy?